 If an organization has a complete C-suite (CEO, CFO, etc), then it makes sense that their marketing leader will be called the CMO.
 At the enterprise level, this CMO may have one or more Marketing Directors working under them.
 In this arrangement, the CMO’s role will be largely strategic, and the Marketing Directors will oversee the execution of that strategy by various marketing teams.
 These could include teams dedicated to inbound and outbound marketing, social media, SEO, etc.

 However, many small and mid-sized companies don’t have a C-suite or use that terminology, so the person leading the marketing is often given the title of Marketing Director, Director of Marketing, or Head of Marketing.
 They will lead the organization’s marketing and cover the same strategic responsibilities as the CMO at a larger firm.

-For the rest of this guide, I’ll use the term Marketing Director to represent this role — the highest-level marketing position in an organization.
+The rest of this guide will use the term Marketing Director to represent this role — the highest-level marketing position in an organization.
 Regardless of the title used, it’s these leadership and strategy responsibilities that are critically important to the success of any business.

 Signs You Need a Marketing Director

 If you’re looking to replace an existing marketing leadership position at your company, you already know the importance of the role.
 But if this is your first time hiring a marketing leader, you may be questioning if it’s really necessary.
 After all, you’ll be adding a new and relatively expensive headcount to your business.